bartificer/programming-by-stealth/docs/pbs24.md

 The `CONDITION` is simply `pbs`, `VALUE_1` is also `pbs`, and `VALUE_2` is a new empty object.

-So, if `pbs` evaluates to `true`, then the entire operator evaluates to `pbs`, otherwise, it evaluates to a new empty object.
+So, if `pbs` evaluates to `true`, then the entire operator evaluates to `pbs`; otherwise, it evaluates to a new empty object.
 The only way an object can evaluate to `false` is if it’s undefined.
 So, if the `pbs` object already exists, nothing changes, the line effectively becomes `var pbs = pbs;`.
 However, if the `pbs` object doesn’t exist yet, the line effectively becomes `var pbs = {};`, i.e. pbs gets created as a new object containing no keys.

 ### Self-Executing Anonymous Functions